Francisco Morazán: Battle of 'La Trinidad'

 When Justo Milla discovered the presence of Morazán in southern Honduras, he quickly moved his troops to Tegucigalpa, where he established his headquarters, meanwhile Morazán headed for Sabanagrande.
-At 9 am on a November 11, Morazán faced General Milla in the memorable battle of 'La Trinidad'.
+At 9am on November 11, Morazán faced General Milla in the memorable battle of 'La Trinidad'.
 After five hours of intense fighting in a hill used by the Justo Milla forces, Morazan disguised a plan for attack at the flanks using the fresh and rested troops coming from El Salvador, at last moment the troop from El Salvador reached the hill and attacked the rear forces from Justo Milla, driving Milla's forces to the front shock army from Morazan.
 Milla's federal troops were crushed by Morazán's men.
 Milla and few of his officers survived and fled the scene of battle.
 Following this victory, Morazán marched to Comayagua where he was declared Honduras' new Chief of State.

 Civil War

 Following his victory at 'La Trinidad', Morazán emerged as the leader of the liberal movement and his military skills became known throughout Central America.
 For these reasons, Morazán received calls for help from liberals in El Salvador.
 As in Honduras, Salvadorans opposed the new congressmen and other government officials elected by the decree issued on October 10, 1826.
 They demanded their restitution, but President Manuel Arce argued that this move was necessary to re-establish the constitutional order.
 El Salvador responded by attempting to take-over the federal government through military force.
 President Arce, however, defeated the Salvadoran army in Arrazola on March 23, 1828.
 He then ordered 2,000 federal troops under the command of General Manuel de Arzu to occupy El Salvador.
 This event marked the beginning of the civil war.

 Francisco Morazán accepted the challenge.
 He placed Diego Vigil as Honduras's new head of state and left for Texiguat, where he prepared the Salvadoran campaign.
-In April, 1828, Morazán headed to El Salvador with a force of 1,400 men.
+In April 1828, Morazán headed to El Salvador with a force of 1,400 men.
 This group of militants, known as the "Army Protector of the Law", was composed of small groups of Hondurans, Nicaraguans, and Salvadorans, who brought their own tools of war; others had the support of Indians who served as infantry.
 Some volunteers continued his liberal convictions, others worked for a political leader, others simply hoped to get something for their efforts after the war ended.
 This was the combination of forces that joined Morazán in their fight against federal troops.